Tree Preservation Orders

 Does Three Rivers District Council then become responsible for looking after the trees?

-- No. The owner remains responsible for the trees, their condition and any damage they may cause.
-But you still need our permission before carrying out work on them, unless they are dying, dead or dangerous.
-We may be able to offer appropriate help and advice on how the trees should be managed.
+No. The owner remains responsible for the trees, their condition and any damage they may cause.
+But you still need Three Rivers District Council's permission before carrying out work on them, unless they are dying, dead or dangerous.
+Officers may be able to offer appropriate help and advice on how the trees should be managed.